Skip to Content

 Overnight parking is not allowed in the Cape Scott parking lot, with signs forbidding it.

 About five minutes (or less!) from the Cape Scott Provincial Park entrance is the Western Forest Products San Josef River Recreation Site campground.
-It’s a bit run down, but is completely free and there are about eight separated campsites, outhouses, picnic tables and fire pits.
-Be aware – this campground can flood quickly in heavy rain.

-Our preferred camping spot is Nahwitti Lake Recreation Site.
-This free campground is located right on the road, about a third of the way to Cape Scott from Port Hardy and is set under a canopy of huge balsam and hemlock trees.
+Our preferred camping spot is the Nahwitti Lake Recreation Site.
+This free campground is located right on the main road, about a third of the way to Cape Scott from Port Hardy and is set under a canopy of huge balsam and hemlock trees.

 White van parked next to tall trees at Nahwitti Recreation Site